-The Indian Government is involved in non-international armed conflicts against armed groups called the Communist Party of India – Maoist (this group is also frequently referred to as the Naxalites), as well as against as well as against the separatist groups in Indian-administered Jammu and Kashmir (J&K).
+India is involved in a non-international armed conflict against the Communist Party of India – Maoist (this group is also frequently referred to as the Naxalites), as well as against as well as against the separatist groups in Indian-administered Jammu and Kashmir (J&K).

 The Government of India is involved in a non-international armed conflict with the Communist Party of India-Maoist, a non-state armed group.
 Although various incarnations of this group have been involved in some form of insurgency since 1967; an increase in the intensity of violence in the late 2000s means that the situation currently qualifies as a non-international armed conflict.